Sembiance/tiptoe/README.md

 To skip to the last function step, call `this.finish()`.
 Any arguments you pass (including error as argument 1) will be passed into the last function call.

+To go back to the previous step instead of the next one, call `this.back()`.
+Any arguments you pass (including error as argument 1) will be passed into the previous function call.

 ## Error Handling

 In my experience any errors encountered along the way are fatal and you don't want to do the remaning functions.